bastianpedersen/.github/README.md

-# .github
+# Shared Assets

-Assets shared between my repositories.
+These are various assets shared between my repositories.